Select a health panel test to have a comprehensive examination of health and to save money

 - If you are overweight or Obese

-How to Interpret the results
+How to Interpret the lipoprotein a Test Results

 It is normal below 30mg/dl.
 If deranged, you should consult a healthcare practitioner because you are at risk of any vascular event in the future.